maxint-rd/TM16xx/README.md

 TM1638 | 10 x 8               | 8 x 3 multi  | DIO/CLK/STB
 TM1640 | 8 x 16               | n/a          | DO/CLK
 TM1668 | 10 x 7 - 13 x 4      | 10 x 2 multi | DIO/CLK/STB

+See the [documentation](/folder) for datasheets containing more information on these chips and their pinouts.

 ## Library structure
 This library has a layered structure to simplify the support of multiple TM16xx chips.